spectrocloud/librarium/packages/docs/content/09-registries-and-packs/1-adding-a-custom-registry.md

 Once the deployment of the registry server is complete, configure it with the tenant console as follows:-

 1. Sign in to the Spectro Cloud dashboard as a tenant admin.
-Go to Admin -> Settings -> Pack Registries
+Go to Admin -> Settings -> Pack Registries.
 1. Click on "Add new Pack Registry" and provide the registry name, endpoint and user credentials.
 1. Click on "Confirm" once the details are filled.